ballerina-platform/plugin-intellij/README.md

 |       2.0.0        |   IntelliJ IDEA 2022.0 - 2024.1    |

 ## Useful links

-* Use the ballerina-dev@googlegroups.com mailing list to discuss code changes to the Ballerina project.
-* Chat live with us on our [Discord server](https://discord.gg/ballerinalang).
+* Chat live with us on our [Discord community](https://discord.com/invite/wAJYFbMrG2).
+* Post technical questions on the Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.
+* For more details on how to engage with the community, see [Community](https://ballerina.io/community/).